Potty Training Tips

 Tip 8: Stack those reinforcers!

 Really stack those reinforcers!
 You will definitely want to reinforce the moment he finishes his elimination behavior with treats and praise.
 But you can additionally play with him (fetch, tug of war, catch me if you can!, etc.) or do a fun training/engagement session that he loves.
 You can even take him on a sniff walk around the neighborhood to check his pee-mail!
-I love doing this as it means he will get in the habit of going number two BEFORE walks instead of during.
+I personally love to incorporate walks after potty #2 time as it means he will get in the habit of going number two BEFORE walks instead of during the walk.
 This means I don't have to carry the smelly poop bag around for the rest of the walk or search for a rubbish bin that may not convenient.
-Using your walks as a reward is also the first step to being able to transfer that habit of pooping before starting an exciting walk to an antecedent behavior before a hike!
+Using your walks as a reward is also the first step to being able to transfer that habit of pooping before starting an exciting walk into an antecedent behavior before a hike!
 I'm sure I don't need to tell you how having to carry a smelly poop bag during a beautiful hike makes my own experience less enjoyable.

 **note: If you are in the habit of taking your dog out for a walk in the morning to get him to poo and you end the walk shortly after a successful poo, he may learn to hold his poop in so that he can extend his walk time.
 Then there is the danger he will learn to hold his poop in and go once he gets back inside your home and there is nothing else to hold out for.

 If you happen to catch your pup going potty inside, quickly and CALMLY interrupt them and relocate them outside to finish their business.
 Reward them for finishing eliminating their bowels outside.
 It doesn't have to be a huge party every time but acknowledgement is helpful for giving your dog information on the behavior that you do approve of.

 Tip 10: NO PUNISHMENTS